vfeliu04/PlaywrightAutomatizationProject/README.md

 ### What It Does

-This system automatically books padel courts for you.
+This system automatically books one or more padel courts for you.
 You just need to tell it which day and times you want, and it will handle the rest.

 ### How to Use It

 1.  **Open the `slots.json` file.**
 2.  **Edit the `day` and `times`** to match your desired schedule for the upcoming week.
     *   The `day` should be the full English name (e.g., "Thursday").
-    *   The `times` should be a list of the start times you want to book (e.g., `["10:30", "12:00"]`).
+    *   The `times` should be a list of all the start times you want to book (e.g., `["12:00", "13:30"]`).
 3.  **Save the file.**

 That's it!
-The system will automatically run at 00:01 on Monday morning and attempt to book the slots you've specified.
+The system will automatically run every day at 00:00 CEST and attempt to book all the slots you've specified.

 ---